HackerN64/F3DEX3/README.md

 `PosLight_t`, `LookAt_t`, `Lightsn`, `Lights*`, `PosLights*`, etc., have also changed--generally only slightly, so most code is compatible with no changes.

+`SPSegment` has been given a different command id (`G_RELSEGMENT` vs.
+`G_MOVEWORD`) to facilitate relative segmented address translation.
+The original binary encoding is still valid, but does not support relative translation like the new encoding.
+However, recompiling with the C GBI will always use the new encoding.

 ## What are the tradeoffs for all these new features?